nessarus/PHP-website-MYSQL-Practice/README.md

 My project using MySQL, HTML and PHP to create a website and database for sale of products.

-The university server used to run the project is now defunct.
+The university server used to run the website and database is now defunct.

 Database: 20163079.sql
 Webpages: BuyingTransaction.php, NewArriving.php